openproof-net/rpo-spec-v0.1/README.md

 - Developers → see “Minimal JSON Structure” + “Hashing Algorithm”
 - Researchers → see “Scientific Pilot (CNRS × TruthX)”
 - Legal teams → see “Validity & Immutability Guarantees”
+- Institutions → see “Verifiability & immutability guarantees”
 - Everyone → try the Sandbox in 10 seconds

 ___